 03. Shop At Different Locations

-Many supermarkets will have deals on certain produce items but will often market up other items to even out the cost, allowing you to get a good deal on one but then over spending on another.
+Many supermarkets will have deals on certain produce items but will often market up other items to even out the cost, allowing you to get a good deal on one but then overspend on another.
 Shopping at a variety of supermarkets allows you to get a variety of good deals.
-We often shop at 3-4 different locations to get all around good deals on our favorite produce.
+We often shop at 3-4 different locations to get all-around good deals on our favorite produce.